openharmony-research/openharmony-research.github.io/tutorial.md

 The tutorial will cover the following key topics:

 1. Understanding the evolving landscape of mobile operating systems, elaborating the features and architecture of OpenHarmony.
-2. Step-by-step guidance on building system security prototypes (TEE, application authority) based on OpenHarmony.
+2. Step-by-step guidance on how to develop OpenHarmony applications with different languages, including ArkTS, Cangjie, Rust, etc.
-3. Step-by-step guidance on building an scalable concurrent data structure in OpenHarmony with formal methods
+3. Step-by-step guidance on building an scalable concurrent data structure in OpenHarmony with formal methods.
-4. Step-by-step guidance on how to develop OpenHarmony applications, as well as how to port existing applications into OpenHarmony
+4. Introduction of the Eclipse Oniro in Europe, which hosts the code and repositories for add-ons and enhancements to the OpenHarmony project.
 5. Demonstrating how OpenHarmony enables novel research ideas and supports reliable experimentation for researchers and system designers.